 What is also key here, is not to have too many high expectations, have huge goals, and set too many things to do in one day.
 Don’t put that pressure on yourselves.
 Why would you want to unnecessarily pressurise yourself?
 Small Realistic Achievable goals are what is needed and some flexibility, especially if you have children around.
 Do not want to put unnecessary extra pressure on yourselves.
 Another key thing is that you are much more likely to achieve them if they are written down- give it a go!

 Ask yourself, how am I feeling today?
 Acknowledge and become aware of how you are truly and honestly feeling.
 Absolutely, there are going to be days when we feel great, and other times that are much trickier where we might feel down and be struggling- feeling like a heap of rubbish.

-The way forward is to allow yourself to acknowledge the thoughts and feelings and then try and let it pass, especially if you have no control over it, Let it go!
+The way forward is to allow yourself to acknowledge the thoughts and feelings and then try and let them pass, especially if you have no control over them, Let it go!
 And if you can control it write down all the ways you can and evaluate what route is best.
 Remember!
 The only true control you do have is your own thoughts and feelings.
 So, let this guide you to a better state and place.
 You have a choice of how you chose to feel.